+What is wayfinding?
 Wayfinding is a set of processes and tools that individuals use to navigate through a space.
 Tech solutions like directories and maps or graphical components like signage make it simpler for people to find their way.
-Wayfinding is also embedded in the choices you make about your office layout.
-Everything from viewing angles to spacing in hallways can affect everyone who visits your workplace;
+Wayfinding is also embedded in the choices made about an office layout, including everything from viewing angles to spacing in hallways can affect everyone who visits your workplace.

 the idea is to ensure smooth and effortless guidance so that no one is confused.